Omar-tarek3/TodoList-App/README.md

    - A developer pushes code changes to the GitHub repository.

 2. **Webhook Event Triggers Jenkins Pipeline**:
-   - A GitHub webhook is configured to trigger a Jenkins pipeline whenever changes are pushed to the repository.
+   - A GitHub webhook is configured to trigger a Jenkins pipeline whenever changes are pushed by the developer to the repository.

 3. **Jenkins Pipeline**:
    - **Build Stage**: Jenkins pulls the latest code from the GitHub repository.